Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Simple Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/174017) adds extended functionality to followers as well as the ability to bring multiple followers.
 Your maximum follower count is dictated by your Speech level (Speech 0-9 = 1 follower, 10-19 = 2, 20-29 = 3 ...
 79+ = 8).
 Friendly fire disabled, and followers can sandbox.
 Complementary mods like [Settling of Squad - Set Follower Home](https://www.nexusmods.com/skyrimspecialedition/mods/125471) are included as well.
 - [Swiftly Order Squad](https://www.nexusmods.com/skyrimspecialedition/mods/63259) adds a neat UI to quickly manage followers.
 Press `L` or find it in the tween menu.
-- [A Horse's Life](https://www.nexusmods.com/skyrimspecialedition/mods/146675) is an advanced horse management framework.
-There are a lot of features, so reading the mod page is recommended.
-If you want to skip the dialogue box every time you want to ride your horse, just press `H` to automatically mount it.
+- [Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) allows you to control your horse with the `H` key.
+If you aim at one of your horses and press it, you will open your horse's saddlebag.
+Aiming elsewhere and pressing it will command your horse to either wait or follow.
+Long pressing the hotkey while aiming elsewhere will call your horse to you, and long pressing while aiming at your horse will allow you to rename it.
+- [Followers Ride Horses](https://www.nexusmods.com/skyrimspecialedition/mods/139368) allows you to assign owned horses to followers using dialogue.
 - [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) is a fully voiced khajiit adventuring companion with over 7000 lines of unique dialogue - much of it about you.
 He'll level alongside you and avoid most traps.
 If you're sneaking he won't chatter and he'll whisper if you talk to him.
 He can run out of arrows.
 He's highly skilled in archery, one-handed, and sneak.
 You can find him in the Riften prison.
 - [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) is a traditionalist Wood Elf archer.
 You can find her house somewhere in the Falkreath pine forest.
 - [Katana](https://www.nexusmods.com/skyrimspecialedition/mods/69622) is a not-so-roguish rogue with mysterious powers.
 The mod also introduces Megara, a healer with a knack for getting information.
 You can find Katana in the Winking Skeever Inn in Solitude.